Lutie Stearns: Early life

-Teacher
+Career

+Librarianship

 From 1886 to 1888, Stearns worked in the Milwaukee Public Library system.
 She started in the fall of 1886.
 She realized a disparity in understanding between German and American students with expressions and cultural items.
 She decided to collect books to help them with exposure to words and ideas and gain literacy.
 The way she collected them caught the attention of Minnie M. Oakley in the Circulation department of Milwaukee Public Library.
 This secured her a Library position when Minnie M. Oakley died.

-Librarian

 From 1888 to 1895, Lutie Stearns worked for the Milwaukee Public Library in the circulation department.
 She became the head of the department by 1890, but meanwhile she worked to ensure children, educators, and parents had access to material that would support literacy.
 She often read to children while still donating books to libraries.

 From 1895 to 1914, Stearns worked for the Wisconsin Free Library Commission where she led efforts to promote library services throughout the state.
 Stearns believed books have the power to change peoples' lives.
 She followed this belief by providing books at 1500 locations in Wisconsin through traveling libraries between 1895 and 1914.
 She also helped organize a 30 county cooperative library and 150 permanent Library buildings.
 In order to deliver her donated books, she would often travel by stagecoach, by train, and by sleigh in personally ensure they reached every corner of Milwaukee and its surrounding area.